manuelbl/JavaDoesUSB/README.md

 ### Linux

 *libudev* is used to discover and monitor USB devices.
 It is closely tied to *systemd*.
 So the library runs on Linux distributions with *systemd* and the related libraries.
 The majority of Linux distributions suitable for desktop computing (as opposed to distributions optimized for containers) fulfill this requirement.
-It runs on both Intel and ARM64 processors.
+It runs on both Intel/AMD and ARM processors.

 Similar to macOS, a Java application can connect to any USB device and claim any interface that isn't claimed by an operating system driver or another application.
 Standard operation system drivers can be unloaded (without the need for root privileges).